romannjoroge/JWT-With-Node/README.md

 ```

 ## Email and Password Validation
-Simple validation can be carried out using the *express-validator* package.
+Simple validation can be carried out using the ===express-validator== package.
 It gives you middleware functions that you can add to your routes to perform validation.
 For example, to check if password is at least 8 characters long and that email is written nicely:
 ```javascript
 import {body, validateResult} from 'express-validator'
 /// Setting up router